Cassia Essential Oil Uses, Benefits and Recipes - EO Spotlight

 Fall brings harvest festivals, times for communities, and groups to get together and bring in food from the garden or farm in order to celebrate harvest time.

-Directions: Add ingredients into the spray bottle, spray well to blend, and before each use. |
+Directions: Add ingredients into the spray bottle, shake well to blend.
+To use, shake well and spritz several sprays into the air. |

 Toilet Refresh Spray |